lrdj/goodlookslikethis/_cases_practitioner/b-NHS-screening.md

 ---
 layout: 2023/case

+title: Transforming NHS screening services for customers and healthcare staff
-title: NHS digital transformation of screening services
+# title: NHS digital transformation of screening services

 subtitle: >
+  To drive the transformation of NHS-mandated screening services, I led an end-to-end redesign to improve both patient experience and operational efficiency.
+Working across multiple stakeholder groups – including policy, technology, and clinical teams – we aligned transformation efforts under a clear strategy, ensuring improved delivery across health systems.

+# subtitle: >
-  Guiding teams at the NHS to deliver the digital transformation of the twelve screening services mandated by Public Health England.
+#  Guiding teams at the NHS to deliver the digital transformation
+# of the twelve screening services mandated by Public Health England.
 #
 # subtitle_image: /i/cases/nhs/screening-happens.png
 #